gujianliang/test2/API Reference .md

-# The wallet function is implemented by calling SDK WalletUtils class: #import "WalletUtils.h"
+# The wallet function is implemented by calling class: WalletUtils

 ## SDK initialization